JAlcocerT/JAlcocerT/content/blog/biz-wp-ghost-more.md

 > A curated list of amazingly awesome WordPress resources, themes, plugins and shiny things.
 Inspired by awesome-php.

 ### Wordpress Alternatives

-You can also try these.
+You can also try these selfhstable alternatives

 #### Ghost